10 People Who Were Patient Zero of a Deadly Epidemic

 “Kid Zero” may sound like the name of a superhero sidekick, but it was actually the nickname of the first human infected with swine flu.
 Four-year-old Edgar Enrique Hernandez from Mexico tested positive for H1N1 swine flu in March 2009.
 Soon, photos of his smiling face were on the front page of every newspaper.

-In Edgar’s hometown, the rural town of La Gloria, several hundred people fell ill in a matter of weeks and two children died.
-According to the World Health Organization, H1N1 has caused or contributed to the deaths of over 18,000 people as of January 2016.
+In Edgar’s hometown, the rural town of La Gloria, several hundred people fell ill in a matter of weeks, and two children died.
+According to the World Health Organization, H1N1 has caused or contributed to the deaths of over 18,000 people as of January 2016, although the CDC reports that the death count worldwide may actually be between 150,000 and 575,000.

 Many residents of La Gloria blame nearby industrial hog farms for the outbreak, but the jury is still out on whether H1N1 originated in the pigpens.
 Also unconfirmed is whether little Edgar was actually the first human to contract H1N1 swine flu.
 Regardless, the local authorities of La Gloria recently erected a bronze statue of Edgar in an interesting attempt to bring tourists to the town famous for swine flu.